IB History IA Ideas - 40+ RQs Elaborated To Rock Your Scoring Game

 - What was the significance of Thomas Aquinas' Summa Theologica in the medieval Church?

-- This topic can be molded as per your needs.
+- This topic can be moulded as per your needs.

 - Cover why it was significant.